Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Theory and Observational Error

+LSS induces field-to-field fluctuations in number counts beyond Poisson noise.
+We account for this sample variance through the square root of the variance term from linear bias.
+The galaxies in our sample are at a large comoving distance, $r_i$, from us and were found in FOVs (shown in Table~\ref{tab:gal data}) of radius $\Theta_s \lesssim 10^{-3}\, \mathrm{rad}$.
+This justifies the small angle approximation, and we use the following expression from Eq.~(7) in Hu and Kravtsov~\cite{Hu:2002we} for the sample variance:

+where $\delta r_i$ is the comoving distance associated with our galaxy binning, and $\ell$ is the product of the comoving distance and wave number.

-\textit{Sample Variance} --- LSS induces field-to-field fluctuations in number counts beyond Poisson noise.
-We account for this “sample variance” by adding the square root of the variance term from linear bias in quadrature with random errors following Hu and Kravtsov~\cite{Hu:2002we}.
-The impact on the inferred $\epsilon$ for our sample is shown in Fig.\ \ref{fig:MBK Reed vs Yung and sample var}, and is not as significant as the systematic errors we consider later.
+Here, $P(k,z)$ is the linear matter power spectrum, $J_1$ is the first order Bessel function of the first kind, and $b_i$ is the linear halo bias~\cite{Sheth:1999mn}.
+We then combine in quadrature these errors, scaled with observed stellar density, with the statistical errors of the observed stellar mass density of each galaxy.
+The impact on the inferred $\epsilon$ for our sample is shown in Fig.\ \ref{fig:MBK Reed vs Yung and sample var}, and is not as significant as the systematic errors we consider later. -0.2cm

-\textit{Asymmetry in scatter} --- Lima and Hu~\cite{Lima:2005tt} (LH) showed that surveys relying on rare halos in the tail of the HMF are prone to an asymmetry in scatter in a falling HMF, especially when binning object counts at the high-mass tail of the HMF.
-In this regime, upscattered halos in inferred mass are statistically more common than downscatters of the same magnitude because the underlying mass function is so steep.
-Consequently, a galaxy observed with mass $M_\star$ is a priori more likely to have a true mass below $M_\star$ than above it.
-Following LH, we model this effect by convolving the volume averaged HMF with an error function: